anduckworth/ml_inflation/README.md

 ### Lou: Automated Stock Selection Using KMEANS

-Before analyzing the market to see what assets would be most resilient to inlfation we needed to come up with our portfolio of stocks to test it on.
+Before analyzing the market for inflation we needed to come up with a portfolio of stocks to test it on.
 We wanted a well diversified portfolio but analyzing hundreds of stocks could be very costly time wise.
-K-Means clustering would take care of this problem by giving us a diversified and streamlined selection of stocks.
-Using unsupervised learning it is able to divide stock groups with similar characteristics into different groupings that we may not have been able to see on our own.
+K-Means clustering took care of this problem by giving us a diversified and streamlined selection of stocks.
+Using unsupervised learning the model was able to divide stocks with similar characteristics into different groupings that we may not have been able to see on our own.

 ![returns_volatility](https://user-images.githubusercontent.com/78940231/127224469-0990d302-cdf7-48cd-b327-08d091a1e616.png)

 -We started out by pulling in all of the closing prices for the components of the S&P500.
-From there we created a data frame of the stocks average returns and volatility.
+From there we created a data frame of the average returns and volatility.

 ![elbow_curve](https://user-images.githubusercontent.com/78940231/127224647-5f2b8b5b-04f0-4cee-b790-a817f781aff6.png)